ComedicChimera/chai/docs/Chai Notes/Modular Import Resolution.md

 ## Idea
+**NOTE:** *As of now, this concept is outdated as the idea of a "module file" has been removed.
+However, this approach will be useful when implementing Chai's build tool, `kettle` -- something similar to this will likely be used there.*

 Use the module file to handle import resolution for all non-standard packages as a way of providing package "namespacing" and version control.

 ## Implementation